 —Joe DeVries, chief privacy officer, city of Oakland45

-Municipal policies and regulations, such as permitting, licensing, and zoning rules, are levers that city governments can pull to advance more inclusive technology deployments.
+Municipal policies and regulations, such as permitting, licencing and zoning rules, are levers that city governments can pull to advance more inclusive technology deployments.
 Cities can require technology vendors to deploy solutions in a more inclusive manner and lower regulatory barriers for providers that address inclusion challenges.
-The Department of Transportation in Washington, D.C., enacted a new rule that requires dockless vehicle operators to offer nonsmartphone options for trip rentals, low-income pricing plans, and more equitable daily distribution of the vehicles in all eight municipal wards.
-The city also incentivized the disbursement of adaptive vehicles for people with disabilities by exempting them from the vehicle quota.46
+The Department of Transportation in Washington, D.C., enacted a new rule that requires dockless vehicle operators to offer nonsmartphone options for trip rentals, low-income pricing plans and more equitable daily distribution of the vehicles in all eight municipal wards.
+The city also incentivised the disbursement of adaptive vehicles for people with disabilities by exempting them from the vehicle quota.46

 Municipal governments can demonstrate their accountability and commitment to digital inclusion by including goals and metrics that measure the inclusivity of smart city initiatives in citywide strategic plans.
-In 2013, the city of Chicago published a technology plan that contains performance indicators for digital access, digital engagement, quality of services, and digital workforce growth to evaluate the success of technology-enabled initiatives.47 The city government is now partnering with G3ict and World Enabled, nonprofits focused on inclusive and accessible technology design, to pilot a new assessment tool to track progress and guide the city’s future technology planning efforts.48
+In 2013, the city of Chicago published a technology plan that contains performance indicators for digital access, digital engagement, quality of services and digital workforce growth to evaluate the success of technology-enabled initiatives.47 The city government is now partnering with G3ict and World Enabled, nonprofits focussed on inclusive and accessible technology design, to pilot a new assessment tool to track progress and guide the city’s future technology planning efforts.48

 As city governments contend with the needs of growing populations and increasing pressure for equitable digital service delivery, they have a lot to consider.
 While many are already beginning this process, some cities are still figuring out where to start.

-Here is a set of simple questions oriented around the design-implementation-reflection framework discussed earlier.
+Here is a set of simple questions oriented around the design-implementation-reflexion framework discussed earlier.
 No matter where a city is in its smart city journey, city leaders can use these questions to apply an inclusion lens to the development and evaluation of smart city initiatives.
 The answers will likely reveal gaps and opportunities to plan, implement, or improve smart city initiatives.

 Smart, connected infrastructure and data-driven technology have the potential to improve the lives of millions of urban residents in the United States and billions around the world.
 Yet many urban dwellers fear smart city efforts will serve only the affluent and fail to safeguard their data and privacy, potentially increasing divisiveness and inequality.
-Cities that make inclusion and engagement a cornerstone of their smart city efforts can build long-term trust with their communities and ultimately realize the full potential of these initiatives.
+Cities that make inclusion and engagement a cornerstone of their smart city efforts can build long-term trust with their communities and ultimately realise the full potential of these initiatives.